Accepted Behavioral Intervention Training

 Offered by NAFI, parent company of NFI North, Inc.

 For more information about this curriculum, please contact Karen Cusano at 1-603-746-7550.

 See the SOLVE website for details.

 A curriculum developed by Community Health & Counseling Services that is grounded in the principles of trauma-informed practice.
 The curriculum’s perspective shifts the focus from behavior “containment” to understanding how a trauma history can impact behavior, for both the client and the caregiver or provider who is responding to the behavior.
 The central theme is how a respectful, therapeutic relationship can promote change and recovery.

-For more information, please contact Catherine Charette, JD, LCPC at Community Health & Counseling Services at (207) 922-4419.
+For more information, please contact Deborah Walker-Roper at Community Health & Counseling Services.